 - 1. Go to the Backup section. - 2.
 From the backup list, select the backup for which you want to clean up replica versions, and then click Options. - 3.
-On the Advanced tab, open the Replication to Acronis Cloud tab. - Use the Store no more than ... recent backup versions option to enter a value that limits the maximum number of replica versions that are stored. - Select the Delete backup versions that are older than check box and enter a value that limits the maximum age of the older versions.
+On the Advanced tab, open the Acronis Cloud cleanup tab. - Use the Store no more than ... recent backup versions option to enter a value that limits the maximum number of replica versions that are stored. - Select the Delete backup versions that are older than check box and enter a value that limits the maximum age of the older versions.
 The most recent versions will be kept and all other versions will be automatically deleted.

-4.4.8.1 Cleaning up backup versions manually
+Cleaning up backup and replica versions manually